soufianeargane/soufianeargane/README.md

 ```

 <p align="center">
 I'm 1st year student at YouCode school.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and meverage them to solve real-life problems.
-I'm currently into web development and working on my Algorithms skills.
+I'm currently into web development :)
 </p>

 <h2 align="center">Languages and Tools:</h2>